Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 The following are the possible tests that will be carried out to ensure that Risky_Corporations's server is resilient in the face of cyber attacks.

 1. Service Enumeration: This aims to identify all open ports and  services running on the Risky_Corporations server using tools like Nmap.
 This would be considered a gray box test as some prior information about the active services was given already
 2. Exploitation Testing	Attempts to exploit the discovered vulnerabilities on the Risky_Corporations's server using exploit modules available in Metasploit.
-This would be considered a gray box as prior information was given about the potential vulnerabilities that would be exploited during the course of the test
+This would be considered a gray box as prior information was given about the potential vulnerabilities that would be exploited during the test
 3. Database Security Assessment: This performs SQL injection testing on MySQL and PostgreSQL databases to validate input sanitization.
 White Box testing is appropriate for assessing database security because testers have full knowledge of the internal structure, schema, and access controls of the databases.
 This allows for a detailed examination of security configurations, SQL injection vulnerabilities, and privilege escalation risks.
 4. Password Cracking Tools like Hydra would be used in attempts to crack passwords on various services such as SSH, FTP, or Telnet.
 This would be considered a black box test as no prior credentials were provided as part of the needed credentials for a successful password attack